annadoannn/cse15l-lab-reports/lab report 3.md

 ## PART TWO - RESEARCHING COMMANDS
 I chose `grep`.
 ### Find four command-line options or alternate ways to use the `grep` command.
-give 2 examples of using it on files and directories from ./technical.
+Give 2 examples of using it on files and directories from ./technical.
 Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.

 ### 1. `-i` command-line option